 Did you know that there are three subspecies of giraffes in Kenya?
 I always thought that all giraffes were the same, but it turns out there are more than seven different subspecies across the world.
 Although they all generally look the same, with long legs and necks, there are a few subtle differences.
 Here is a brief outlook on each.

 The Reticulated Giraffe

 The Reticulated Giraffe is the most common.
 There are around 9,000 individuals in the wild across the world.
 These giraffes are common in the horn of Africa.
 In Kenya, they are more populous in the Northern part of the country.
 Also known as the Somali Giraffe, this subspecies has a particular coat pattern compared to the other two.

 The reticulated giraffe has a coat pattern made up of deep red or brown spots that take an almost trapezoid shape.
 Bold, clear lines of white or cream then surround these spots.
 Their knees are dark brown.
 Their legs below the knees have dark brown spots with a more scattered look compared to their upper body.

 Male reticulated bulls reach up to 18 feet in height.
 That is similar to three times the height of tall male human beings.
 They have small horns at the top of their heads, which they use mostly to play and fight.
 A reticulated giraffe is quite fast and can run up to 56 kilometres an hour.

 Habitat and Diet

-Like all other Kenyan giraffes, the reticulated subspecies lives in woodlands.
+Like all other Kenyan giraffes, the reticulated subspecies live in woodlands.
 They enjoy foraging on acacia trees.
 Their long necks allow them to enjoy a total monopoly over the tallest branches and leaves.
-They are surprisingly hardy animals that can survive up to weeks without drinking any water.
+They are surprisingly hardy animals that can survive for up to weeks without drinking any water.

 The Maasai Giraffe